 The field of consumer behaviour consists of three distinct activities: shopping, buying and consuming (Tauber, 1972).
 To improve the retail strategy decision-making of retailers shopper typologies are from the utmost importance.
 One of the first studies performed by Stone (1954) yielded four consumer types based on Chicago housewives.
 By conducting depth interviews with 124 female department store shoppers Stone was able to differentiate several distinct shopper types.
 In order to summarize the characteristics of each of the expressed answers brief sketches were made to cluster and filter the responses.
+This was a first attempt to extract shopping motivations from distinct "types" of shoppers, such as the "economic," "personalizing,"

-This study by Stone (1954) was the first important study in an attempt to better understand the varying orientations toward the activity of shopping.
-Due to these early studies, determinants of consumers shopping behaviour are revealed thus providing new insights in the consumer which could be useful in many new strategies of different stakeholders (Westbrook and Black, 1985).
+"apathetic" and "ethical," shopper.
+Stone (1952) also argued that some shoppers are more involved in socializing rather than the actual buying of products.
+This study by Stone (1952) was an attempt to better understand the varying orientations toward the activity of shopping.
+Due to these early studies determinants of consumers shopping behaviour are revealed thus providing new insights in the consumer which could be useful in many new strategies of different stakeholders (Westbrook and Black, 1985).

 Tauber (1972) conducted an exploratory study by in-depth interviews to determine the reasons why people shop.
 This widely cited study hypothesized that people's motives are a function of numerous variables, several of which are unrelated to the actual buying of a product or the need for services.
 This unrelated need is fulfilled by a variety of psychosocial needs that go beyond the acquisition of products or services.
 These general motives have been classified by Tauber (1972) into two main dimensions - personal and social motives.
 The personal motives according to Tauber (1972) are role playing, diversion, self gratification, learning about new trends, physical activity and sensory stimulation.
 On the other hand the social motives are social experiences outside home, communication with others having a similar interest, peer group attraction, status and authority and the pleasure of bargaining.
-Ever since Tauber's article (1972), numerous researches have been done on consumer shopping motivations by various researchers (Westbrook and Black, 1985; Arnold and Reynolds, 2003; Wagner and Rudolph, 2010; Arnold and Reynolds, in press).
+Ever since Tauber's article (1972) numerous researches have been done on consumer shopping motivations by various researchers (Westbrook and Black, 1985; Arnold and Reynolds, 2003; Wagner and Rudolph, 2010; Arnold and Reynolds, in press).

 The first systematic effort to derive various motivation dimensions which underlie the consumers' shopping activity was made by Westbrook and Black (1985).
-Based on an interview with 203 adult female department store shoppers, seven dimensions of shopping motivation were identified: (1) Anticipated utility, (2) Role enactment, (3) Negotiation, (4) Choice optimization, (5) Affiliation, (6) Power/ authority and (7) stimulation.
+Based on an interview with 203 adult female department store shoppers seven dimensions of shopping motivation were identified: (1) Anticipated utility, (2) Role enactment, (3) Negotiation, (4) Choice optimization, (5) Affiliation, (6) Power/ authority and (7) stimulation.
 The existing literature shows that two fundamental motivational orientations underlie the different shopping motives:

-- 1. Utilitarian; task-related, efficient and rational; - 2.
-Hedonic; subjective and personal, resulting in playfulness and fun.
+1. Utilitarian; task-related, efficient and rational;

+2. Hedonic; subjective and personal, resulting in playfulness and fun.